kwaldenphd/python-anaconda/README.md

 - RStudio
 - Visual Code Studio

-10. This semester, we'll be using the Jupyter Notebook and Spyder components of Anaconda.
+10. We'll be using the Jupyter Notebook and Spyder components of Anaconda.

 # Installing Anaconda